Ebenezer1000/Promotion/README.md

 Implement progress bars that show how close the user is to the next VIP level based on their betting history.
 - Bonus Notification:
 Once the user meets the conditions and the backend calculates the bonus, display a notification or popup informing them that they’ve earned the bonus.

+# MULTI-BET BONUS PROMOTION
+- Duration

+Start Time - End Time
+- Conditions to qualify for this bet
+ 1. Account needs to be binded (phone number/Google authenticator etc) to qualify for this promotion.
+ 2. A user must place at least 100 bets on different games (3 or more lottery games qualifies as different games) within a 30-day period.
+ 3. Each bet should have a bet amount not less than 10$ and a cummulative threshold amount of 1000$ in the 30-day period.
+ 4. Once the conditions are met, calculate the bonus.
+For instance, if the cumulative bet amount reaches the threshold, apply a 10% bonus on the total wagered amount.

+- Example:

+A user places different bets:
+Bet 1: 10$ on Game A
+Bet 2: 30$ on Game B
+Bet 3: 20$ on Game C
+Bet 4: 100$ on Game D
+Bet 5: 50$ on Game E
+etc
+If the conditions are met (bets on different games, each bet less equal and greater than 10$ and threshold total amount of 1000$), the backend should calculate the total wagered amount and apply the bonus (e.g., 10% of total wagered amount = bonus).

+ # 1. Backend Development:
+The backend needs to track user's bets across multiple games, calculate bonuses, and applying rewards when conditions are met.

+- Bet Tracking:
+Create a mechanism to track individual bets that meet the criteria for this promotion.
+Each bet should be associated with:
+User ID
+Game ID (to ensure bets are on different games).
+Bet amount
+Date (to ensure it falls within the qualifying period).

+- Bonus Application:
+Once the bonus is calculated, update the user’s account balance with the bonus amount.
+Log the bonus in the transaction history for transparency.

+- Period Tracking:
+The backend should track the date range during which the promotion is valid and only apply the bonus if bets are placed within this period.

+- Database Schema:
+Create tables or collections to store:
+Bets (with relevant fields like User ID, Game ID, Bet Amount, Date).
+Bonuses (with User ID, Bonus Amount, Date Awarded).
+Promotion Rules (to allow flexibility in updating conditions).

+# 2. Frontend Development:
+The frontend needs to display the user’s progress toward meeting the conditions for the bonus and showing the bonus when earned.

+## User Interface (UI) for Bet Progress:
+- Bet Tracking Display:

+Create a progress bar or visual indicator that tracks the user's progress toward qualifying for the bonus.
+For example, display how many qualifying bets the user has placed and how many more are needed to meet the condition (e.g., "You’ve placed 42/100 qualifying bets").

+- Real-Time Updates:
+As users place new bets, update the progress display in real time.
+This requires the frontend to communicate with the backend via API to fetch updated progress information after each bet.

+## Bonus Display:
+- Bonus Notification:
+Once the user meets the conditions and the backend calculates the bonus, display a notification or popup informing them that they’ve earned the bonus.
+Example: “Congratulations!
+You’ve earned a 10% bonus of 30$ for placing X qualifying bets and bet amount!”

+## Transaction History:
+- Add a section where users can view the bonus and related information in their transaction history (bonus amount, qualifying period, etc.).

+## Promotional Banner:
+- Display a promotional banner on the user dashboard to encourage them to participate in the multi-bet promotion, showing their current progress and potential reward.

+# 3. WELCOME BONUS FOR NEW PLAYERS:
+- Duration

+Start Time - Long Term
+- Conditions to qualify for this bet
+1. New User Registration:
+The user must create a new account on the platform.
+This means they have never had an account before, and the system should detect them as a new user.
+2. First Deposit Requirement:
+The user must make their first-ever deposit into their account.
+This is a critical condition, as the welcome bonus will only be applied after the first deposit is made.
+3. Minimum Deposit Amount:
+There will be a minimum deposit amount required to qualify for the welcome bonus.
+For example, the user might need to deposit at least $10 to qualify.
+The system should check that the deposit meets or exceeds the threshold before applying the bonus.
+4. Eligibility for Only One Bonus:
+Each user is eligible for only one welcome bonus.
+Once the bonus is awarded after the first deposit, the system should mark the bonus awarded as true to prevent users from claiming multiple welcome bonuses.
+5. Security Verification:
+The user needs to verify/bind their account (e.g., through email or phone verification) before qualifying for the bonus.
+- Example of Conditions:
+- Condition 1: User must create a new account.
+- Condition 2: User must make their first deposit of at least $10.
+- Condition 3: The welcome bonus can only be awarded once per user.
+- Condition 4 (Optional): User must verify their account via email or phone before receiving the bonus.

+# 1. Backend Development:
+The backend will be responsible for detecting new users, processing their first deposit, and applying the welcome bonus.

+## User Sign-Up and Initial Setup:

+Create the logic to track new user registrations.
+Once a user signs up, ensure they are flagged as eligible for the welcome bonus.

+Add a “first-deposit” flag in the database that tracks whether the user has made their first deposit.
+This will be critical in ensuring that the bonus is applied only after the first deposit.

+Database Schema Update: Ensure the user table or collection contains fields such as:

+is_new_user: true
+first_deposit: false
+bonus_awarded: false
+First Deposit Detection:

+Implement logic to detect when a user makes their first deposit.
+The system should check if the first_deposit flag is false and then switch it to true once the deposit is made.